Sowri19/webapp/README.md

 ->Clone this github repo
 navigate to the repo and open vscode in that folder run the command "npm install".
-All the dependencies are installed. now run the command "nodemon app.js" in the terminal.
-A server is setup in the localhost:3069 port.
+All the dependencies are installed. give the credentials before running the packer build filename.hcl and then run the command in the terminal.

+Ami is created in the EC2 and can connect the instance to the server.

 Also SwaggerUI is set in the /api-docs endpoint of the same port url